typesense/firestore-typesense-search/README.md

-# Search Firestore with Typesense
+# Firestore / Firebase Typesense Search Extension ⚡ 🔍

 [![CircleCI](https://circleci.com/gh/typesense/firestore-typesense-search.svg?style=shield)](https://circleci.com/gh/typesense/firestore-typesense-search)

 **Author**: Typesense (**[https://typesense.org](https://typesense.org)**)

-**Description**: Indexes data from Firestore into Typesense for full-text search
+**Description**: Indexes data from Firestore into Typesense for full-text search.

-**Details**: Use this extension to sync data from your Firestore collection to [Typesense](https://typesense.org/), to be able to do full-text fuzzy search on your Firestore data.
+**Details**: Use this extension to sync data from your Firestore collection to [Typesense](https://typesense.org/), to be able to do full-text fuzzy search on your Firestore data, with typo tolerance, faceting and more.

 This extension listens to your specified Firestore collection and syncs Firestore documents to Typesense on creation, updates and deletes.
 It also provides a function to help you backfill data.

-#### Additional setup
+## ⚙️ Required Setup

 Before installing this extension, make sure that you have: